 top of page

-Most topics are depicted in the style of Old Masters portraits and the particular grain of the photographs, shades and colours are made to mimic the impression of oil paintings, so as to accentuate their universality and timeless nature.
 Humanity is facing more than seven menaces, but the following have been considered the most important: pandemic, cruelty, vanity, greed, war, mental health and fear.

 The photographs are editions of seven.